brillout/goldpage/docs/csr_vs_ssr.template.md

 > We recommend to start writing a prototype first and to learn about CSR and SSR later.

 In a nutshel,
-*Client-Side Rendering* (CSR) denotes the practice of rendering a page in the browser (to the DOM), and *Server-Side Rendering* (SSR) denotes the practice of rendering a page to HTML (on the server).
+*Client-Side Rendering* (CSR) denotes the practice of rendering an app in the browser (to the DOM), and *Server-Side Rendering* (SSR) denotes the practice of rendering an app to HTML (on the server).

 This document assumes that you know that:
 - Interactive views need CSR
 - Vews with SSR without CSR can be dynamic but cannot be interactive
 - Hydration means SSR + CSR
+- `renderToHtml: true` => SSR
+- `renderToDom: true` => CSR
+- `renderToHtml: true` && `renderToDom` =>

 If the above points are not obvious to you, then take a look at [CSR & SSR Explained]() before you continue reading.

-With Goldpage you can configure you can
-CSR corresponds to setting `renderToDom: true` to a page's config, and SSR corresponds to setting `renderToHtml: true`.
+Usually CSR and SSR is all or nothing: your entire app is either CSR'd or SSR'd.

-Whether you want CSR and/or SSR for a page, depends on the following.
+Not with Goldpage: you can set CSR and SSR on a page-by-page basis.

-With Goldpage,
-you can add SSR to a page by you set its page config, and you can add CSR to a page by setting `renderToDom: true` to its page config.
-To add CSR to a page, you set

-By default, Goldpage does CSR only.
+By default, your page is CSR'd.
-(That is, the default page config has `renderToDom: true` and `renderToHtml: false`.)
+(That is, the default is `renderToDom: true` and `renderToHtml: false`.)

-Whether you want your page to be rendered in the browser or on the server depends on:
+By setting the page config `renerToDom: false` you remove CSR, and by setting `renderToHtml: true` you add SSR.

-Whether CSR or SSR depends on the following:
+Whether you want CSR and/or SSR for a page, depends on the following points.
 - Interactive
   <br/>
   Whether your page has interactive views (a like button, a video player, a to-do list, ...).